OpenRA/docs/api/dev/sprite-sequences.md

 This documentation is aimed at modders and has been automatically generated for version `dev-20220913` of OpenRA.
 Please do not edit it directly, but instead add new `[Desc("String")]` tags to the source code.

 Listed below are all sprite sequence types with their properties and their default values plus developer commentary.
-Related enums with their possible values are listed [at the bottom](#related-enums).
+Related types with their possible values are listed [at the bottom](#related-value-types-enums).

+# Sprite Sequences:

 ## OpenRA.Mods.Cnc.Graphics